Seraphina11/twitter-sentiment-analysis/README.md

 It is a Natural Language Processing Problem where Sentiment Analysis is done by Classifying the Positive tweets from negative tweets by machine learning models for classification, text mining, text analysis, data analysis and data visualization.

-## Understand the Problem Statement
+## Understanding the Problem Statement

 Let’s go through the problem statement once as it is very crucial to understand the objective before working on the dataset.
 The problem statement is as follows: